AltoQiTec/codereviewer/README.md

 5. Customize the `exclude` input if you want to ignore certain file patterns from being reviewed.

+6. Customize the `extra-instructions` input if you want to add special instructions to the AI reviewer.

-6. Commit the changes to your repository, and AI Code Reviewer will start working on your future pull requests.
+7. Commit the changes to your repository, and AI Code Reviewer will start working on your future pull requests.

 ## How It Works